-- 3.01 Active well shall mean a well equipped and capable of producing potable water which has been used for this purpose within the last 2 years. - 3.02 Aquifer shall mean a geologic formation, group of formations, or part of a formation capable of yielding a significant amount of groundwater to wells, springs or Surface Water. - 3.03 Asbestos shall mean any material consisting of the following materials: actinolite, amosite, anthophylite, chrysotile, crocidolite or tremolite. - 3.04 Authorized Representative shall mean any individual employed by any Person, including all forms of private, governmental and commercial entities included thereunder, in a position to commit the resources of that Person and bind that Person to any responsibilities and/or liabilities set forth under these regulations. - 3.05 Background shall mean the ambient concentrations of Hazardous Substances present in the environment that have not been influenced by human activities, or the ambient concentrations of Hazardous Substances consistently present in the environment in the vicinity of the Contaminated-Site which are the result of human activities unrelated to Releases at the Contaminated-Site. - 3.06 Bedrock shall mean the continuous solid rock that underlies gravel, soil or other surficial material, including any fractured zones within said rock. - 3.07 Bona Fide Prospective Purchaser shall mean an intentional purchaser of a Contaminated-Site, who had documented their intent to purchase the property in writing and who has offered to pay fair market value for the property in the contaminated state.
-Any former owner, former operator or other Person who is otherwise a Responsible Party or any Person who had more than ten percent (10%) equitable or other legal interest in any property impacted by the Contaminated-Site or any of the operations related to the contamination cannot be considered as a Bona Fide Prospective Purchaser. - 3.08 Carcinogenic Substance shall mean any substance defined as a carcinogen or suspected carcinogen by federal agencies and for which a quantitative health risk extrapolation is available. - 3.09 CERCLA shall mean the federal Comprehensive Environmental Response, Compensation and Liability Act of 1980, as amended by the Superfund Amendments and Reauthorization Act of 1986. - 3.10 Container shall mean any portable device in which a material is stored, transported, treated, disposed of or otherwise handled.
+- threatened Releases of hazardous substances at, on, in, or to the property as defined by 40 CFR §312. - 3.03 Aquifer shall mean a geologic formation, group of formations, or part of a formation capable of yielding a significant amount of groundwater to wells, springs or Surface Water. - 3.04 Asbestos shall mean any material consisting of the following materials: actinolite, amosite, anthophylite, chrysotile, crocidolite or tremolite. - 3.05 Authorized Representative shall mean any individual employed by any Person, including all forms of private, governmental and commercial entities included there under, in a position to commit the resources of that Person and bind that Person to any responsibilities and/or liabilities set forth under these regulations. - 3.06 Background shall mean the ambient concentrations of Hazardous Substances present in the environment that have not been influenced by human activities, or the ambient concentrations of Hazardous Substances consistently present in the environment in the vicinity of the Contaminated-Site which are the result of human activities unrelated to Releases at the Contaminated-Site. - 3.07 Bedrock shall mean the continuous solid rock that underlies gravel, soil or other surficial material, including any fractured zones within said rock. - 3.08 Bona Fide Prospective Purchaser shall mean an intentional purchaser of a Contaminated-Site, who had documented their intent to purchase the property in writing and who has offered to pay fair market value for the property in the contaminated state.
+Any former Owner, former Operator or other Person who is otherwise a Responsible Party or any Person who had more than ten percent (10%) equitable or other legal interest in any property impacted by the Contaminated-Site or any of the operations related to the contamination cannot be considered as a Bona Fide Prospective Purchaser. - Parties meeting these requirements above as a Bone Fide Prospective Purchaser may petition the Department prior to property purchase, for a certificate to formalize their exemption status under RIGL 23-19.14-7. - 3.09 Carcinogenic Substance shall mean any substance defined as a carcinogen or suspected carcinogen by federal agencies and for which a quantitative health risk extrapolation is available. - 3.10 CERCLA shall mean the federal Comprehensive Environmental Response, Compensation and Liability Act of 1980, as amended by the Superfund Amendments and Reauthorization Act of 1986.